sonyal/FitnessTracker/README.md

 - Added a proxy that validates input for workout regime returning helper output for incorrect inputs

 ### Gaurav Arora
+- Created the Baseline Flask application that everyone merged with.
+- Edited the home page and tutorial html pages to work with flask
-- Designed tutorial webpage
+- Created the tutorial Search html pages
+- added basic navigation bar to tutorial and tutorial search pages
-- Wrote search functionality
+- Created the Tutorial search bar with its functionality
-- Added testing for searching in the search bar
+- Added a proxy that validates the input for the search bar
+- Created 4 tests to test for the input functionality

 ### John Blanco
 - Static webpages for exercise Tutorials